ala-garbaa-pro/svelte-clipboard/README.md

-# TailwindCSS SvelteKit Clipboard
+# svelte-clipboard

-The TailwindCSS SvelteKit Clipboard simplifies SvelteKit development with reusable components and essential features, enhancing efficiency and consistency in project creation.
+The SvelteKit Clipboard simplifies SvelteKit development with reusable components and essential features, enhancing efficiency and consistency in project creation.

 Explore the live demo preview: https://svelte-clipboard.vercel.app/